Master of Art in Teaching with Secondary/K-12 Education Certification

 - nine credit hours that focus on general and specific teaching methodologies as well as the reading process.

-- up to twelve credit hours (depending on new state guidelines) that focus on developing candidates’ understanding of working with learners with special needs.
+- twelve credit hours focusing on developing candidates’ understanding of working with learners that have special needs.

-- thirteen credit hours in student teaching and seminar
+- six credit hours in student teaching and seminar

 - six credit hours in core courses, providing the candidate the opportunity to integrate theory and practice in both research and learning theory.